 There are several important reasons to monitor power quality.
 The primary reason underpinning all others is economic, particularly if critical process load are being adversely affected by electromagnetic phenomena.
-Effects on equipment and process operations can include misoperation, damage, process disruption and other such anomalies.
+Effects on equipment and process operations can include misoperation, damage, process disruption and other such anomalies which are caused by Power Quality Disturbances.
 Such disruptions are costly since a profit-based operation is interrupted unexpectedly and must be restored to continue operation.

 Power Quality Parameters that can be measured: